Skip to Content

 Instructions

-• Adjust the heat to medium and stir in the cream, honey, lemon juice, salt and pepper.
-Simmer for 5-8 minutes or until thickened slightly.
+• Adjust the stove to medium low and stir in the cream, honey, lemon juice, salt and pepper.
+Simmer for 5-8 minutes or until slightly reduced and a little bit thicker.

 • Remove from the heat and stir in the remaining butter and the chopped tarragon.
 Transfer the sauce to a pitcher or small dish.